dbt-labs/docs.getdbt.com/website/blog/2023-05-04-generating-dynamic-docs.md

 - `{{ doc('column__activity_based_interest__event_day') }}` → `{{ doc("column_event_day") }}`

 ## Check that everything works
-Now we run dbt docs generate.
+Now we run `dbt docs generate`.
 If there are syntax errors, this will be found out at this stage.
-If successful, we can run `dbt docs serve`, to perform a smoke test, and ensure everything looks right:
+If successful, we can run `dbt docs serve` to perform a smoke test and ensure everything looks right:

 <Lightbox src="/img/blog/2023-05-04-generating-dynamic-docs/5.jpg" title="dbt Docs UI showing successful documentation leveraging docs blocks" />